-Area employers can contract for counseling services for their employees and their family members through the Sarah Bush Lincoln Employee Assistance Program.
-The program provides comprehensive, confidential and professional assistance for problems related to the individual, couple, family or work which could adversely affect the employee, his or her family or job performance.
-Counselors can provide services at the worksite if requested.
-The Employee Assistance Program offices are located in SBL Prairie Pavilion 1, Suite 102.
+Employee Assistance Program (EAP) area employers can contract for counseling services for their employees and their family members residing in the same household through the Sarah Bush Lincoln Employee Assistance Program.
+The program provides comprehensive, confidential and professional assistance for problems related to the individual, couple, family or work environment that can adversely affect the employee, his or her family or his or her job performance.
+Services can be provided in office or via telehealth.
+Counselors occasionally provide group services at the worksite upon request and when scheduling allows.

 Typical problems handled through EAP:

 • Family or marital conflict

 • Divorce/step family adjustment

 • Grief recovery

 • Basic financial management